 Tembe Elephant Park

-In our interesting online live stream you can watch the funny elephants of the South African Tembe Elephant Park, located in KwaZulu-Natal, on the border with Mozambique.
+In this interesting online live stream you can watch funny elephants of the South African Tembe Elephant Park, located in KwaZulu-Natal, on the border with Mozambique.

 A unique webcam is focused at the elephants of Tembe Nature Reserve is a live video broadcast with full color and sound.
 So, you see what is happening in real time.
 Online camera is on for 24 hours a day!
 You can watch online how elephants bathe, play, communicate and enjoy life.